Back to top

 Notice of Background Check

-The Family Institute at Northwestern University requires all applicants who have received conditional admission to Master of Science in Marriage and Family Therapy program to complete an online background check to determine criminal history.
-Having an adverse criminal history finding does not necessarily preclude admission.
+The Family Institute at Northwestern University requires all applicants with conditional admissions to the Master of Science in Marriage and Family Therapy program to complete an online background check to determine criminal history.
+The cost of the background check associated with the admissions process is $38.
+Having an adverse criminal history does not necessarily preclude admissions, as determinations are considered at a case-by-case decision.
+Admitted applicants are strongly encouraged to review their state licensure requirements as adverse criminal history may impact their ability to gain state licensure.
+The education programs at The Family Institute are not related to state license regulations.

-Determinations are considered on a case-by-case basis.
-In the event that information from the background report is utilized in whole or in part in making an adverse decision with regard to an applicant's admission, before making the adverse decision, the Family Institute will provide the student with a copy of the consumer report and a written description of his or her rights under the federal Fair Credit Reporting Act.
+If information from the background report is utilized in whole or in part in making an adverse decision regarding admissions, prior to the decision The Family Institute will provide the applicant with a copy of the consumer report and a written description of his or her rights under the federal Fair Credit Reporting Act.